 - Lastly, the shape of the wedge’s sole should be considered.
 The sole affects the versatility of the wedge, and different shapes will work for different players.
 A wider sole will provide more forgiveness on shots hit fat, while a narrower sole can provide better control on shorter shots.

-Branding and Naming Variations of AW Golf Club
+Branding and Naming Variations (Gap wedge, AW wedge, AW club???)

 Approach Wedge also known as Gap wedge, Utility wedge, Attack Wedge, or simply GW, UW, AW.